Socelor is a Place of Learning

 The purpose of Socelor is to teach people abstract cognitive enablers.
 Skills needed for prosperity in the world we find ourselves in.

 With the advent of the 4th Industrial Age, automation is increasingly replacing tasks that have previously been done by people.
 We believe that there are things that we can do that machines will never be able to do – unique human skills.
-At Socelor, we are focused on uniquely human thinking skills or advanced cognitive enablers.
+At Socelor, we are focused on uniquely human thinking skills or abstract cognitive enablers.
 And we believe Heather McGowan’s adage, “Machines should be used ONLY to unleash human potential.”

 Learning abstract cognitive enablers is hard work and you have likely seen numerous approaches for acquiring abstract thinking skills using smart-phone apps, weekend seminars and numerous other quick, shallow, and inexpensive methods.
 Unfortunately, in spite of the technological advances we see in many areas of society, learning today is still done the same way as it was done at the time of Socrates in ancient Greece.